d4nk3nt/fantrax_breakaway_super_league.io/README.md

-Here's a sample `README.md` file for your GitHub Pages project called `fantrax_breakaway_super_league.io`, based on the provided image of your Football Analytics Dashboard:

----

 # ⚽ Fantrax Breakaway Super League Dashboard

 Welcome to the **Fantrax Breakaway Super League** analytics dashboard!
 This web-based interface provides real-time insights, statistics, and visualizations for players in a fantasy football league.
 Built for fans, analysts, and team managers, this dashboard makes tracking performance fun and efficient.